bcgov/biohubbc/README.md

 This will copy `./env_config/env.docker` to `./.env`.
 This should only need to be run once.
-This file may need additional editing to provide secrets for external services (like S3).
+The `.env` file may need additional editing to provide secrets for external services (like S3).
+The `.env` file should never be committed!

 ```
 make env